 - How do you know?

 As you use these strategies, make it fun!
-Let your students know that they are word detectives, gathering clues to crack the case.
+Let your students know they are word detectives, gathering clues to crack the case.
 Some terms may cloak themselves in unfamiliar disguises, but your students will build the skills to unmask even the trickiest of words.

 Do you need anchor charts and context clues practice for your students?
 Shop context clues resources here: